A Foundation Language-Image Model of the Retina (FLAIR): Encoding Expert Knowledge in Text Supervision: Discussion

 We have empirically evaluated FLAIR capabilities for generalization and transferability, under scenarios with domain shifts and for unseen diseases.
 The proposed model shows a strong generalization, driven by domain knowledge prompts for zero-shot prediction.
 This is especially the case when tested on novel pathologies, in which basic categorical text prompts are uninformative.
 Additionally, with a lightweight, linear-probe adaptation, FLAIR outperforms fully fine-tuned, dataset-specific models on the target domains and tasks.
 The difference is even more pronounced under the low-data (few-shot) regime.

 We also conducted comprehensive ablation studies, which show the substantial effect of integrating domain knowledge during both vision-language pre-training and zero-shot predictions.
 Our FLAIR model, along with domain-knowledge prompts for zero-shot prediction, outperformed significantly Contrastive Language-Image Pre-training (CLIP) on general computer vision data.
 Furthermore, it bypasses by margins a version of CLIP trained on the same retinal-imaging data but with naive categorical text prompts.
 Our results point to the potential of embedding domain-specific, expert knowledge in building vision-language foundation models targeted at different sub-domains of medical imaging, even beyond the fundus application domain tackled in this study.
 We showed that, even in the absence of large datasets with text-based supervision, samples with categorical labels could still be exploited to train powerful vision-language representations, by encoding expert's domain knowledge into text supervision.
+The potential of this strategy is even more evident when FLAIR is compared with larger-scale, recently proposed retina foundation models, such as RETFound, which do not exploit any supervisory signal.
+Our experiments indicate the importance of expert supervision, ahead of scaling the database used, or network parameters.

 Finally, we have provided in-depth experiments to deepen our understanding of the potential and limitations of the proposed methodology.
-Thus, we have evaluated the zero-shot and adaptation performance on supplementary datasets, through different ablation experiments.
+Firstly, it is important to note that FLAIR benefits from assembling a dataset comprising multiple data sources, which potentially involves heterogeneous annotation protocols and grading systems, as well as intra- and inter-annotator variability.
+Secondly, we have evaluated the zero-shot and adaptation performance on supplementary datasets, through different ablation experiments.
 This has revealed certain limitations of the current vision-language pre-training paradigm in the medical field.
-First, the zero-shot generalization is sensitive to the designed prompts when tested on novel categories.
-While promising, the results still show certain variability, which is in line with recent observations in other works \citep{Wang2022}.
-Second, although the foundation model has shown promising adaptation to new tasks with little resources, it may have difficulty transferring properly to out-of-distribution data, an observation that has also been stressed in recent vision-language literature \citep{wortsman2021robust, Goyal23}.
+In particular, the zero-shot generalization is sensitive to the designed prompts when tested on novel categories.
+While promising, the results still show certain variability, which is aligned with recent observations in other works \citep{Wang2022}.
+Finally, although the foundation model has shown promising adaptation to new tasks with little resources, it may have difficulties generalizing to out-of-distribution data after adaptation, an observation that has also been stressed in recent vision-language literature \citep{wortsman2021robust, Goyal23}.